babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 section at the end of this guide for specific instructions on re-using their Phase 1 EOTS keys.

-After a node and a keyring have been set up, the operator can set up and run the Extractable One Time Signature (EOTS) manager daemon.
+After the full node has been setup, the operator can set up and run the Extractable One Time Signature (EOTS) manager daemon.

 The EOTS daemon is responsible for managing EOTS keys, producing EOTS